Sugar industry: History of the sucrose industry

 Table sugar production in the 19th century.
 Sugar cane plantations (upper image) employed slave or indentured laborers.
 The picture shows workers harvesting cane, loading it on a boat for transport to the plant, while a European overseer watches in the lower right.
 The lower image shows a sugar plant with two furnace chimneys.
 Sugar plants and plantations were harsh, inhumane work.

 A sugarloaf was a traditional form for sugar from the 17th to 19th centuries.
 Sugar nips were required to break off pieces.

 The production of table sugar has a long history.
-Some scholars claim Indians discovered how to crystallize sugar during the Gupta dynasty, around CE 350.
+Some scholars claim Indians discovered how to crystallize sugar during the Gupta dynasty, around 350 CE.

 Other scholars point to the ancient manuscripts of China, dated to the 8th century BCE, where one of the earliest historical mentions of sugar cane is included along with the fact that their knowledge of sugar cane was derived from India.
 By about 500 BCE, residents of modern-day India began making sugar syrup, cooling it in large flat bowls to produce raw sugar crystals that were easier to store and transport.
 In the local Indian language, these crystals were called khanda (खण्ड), which is the source of the word candy.

 The army of Alexander the Great was halted on the banks of river Indus by the refusal of his troops to go further east.
 They saw people in the Indian subcontinent growing sugarcane and making "granulated, salt-like sweet powder", locally called sākhar (साखर), (شکر), pronounced as sakcharon (ζακχαρον) in Greek (Modern Greek, zachari, ζάχαρη).
 On their return journey, the Greek soldiers carried back some of the "honey-bearing reeds".
 Sugarcane remained a limited crop for over a millennium.
 Sugar was a rare commodity and traders of sugar became wealthy.
 Venice, at the height of its financial power, was the chief sugar-distributing center of Europe.
 Moors started producing it in Sicily and Spain.
 Only after the Crusades did it begin to rival honey as a sweetener in Europe.
 The Spanish began cultivating sugarcane in the West Indies in 1506 (Cuba in 1523).
 The Portuguese first cultivated sugarcane in Brazil in 1532.